1985 San Diego Chargers season: Week 2: vs. Seattle Seahawks

-After one put for each team, Fouts threw completions on all four plays of the first Charger touchdown drive.
+After one punt for each team, Fouts threw completions on all four plays of the first Charger touchdown drive.
 Fouts started the next drive with four further completions, but eventually missed on a pair of throws from the Seattle 4, leading to Thomas' first field goal for the team, Seattle pulled back to within 10–7, then Fouts was sacked at his own 4-yard line, leading to good Seahawks field position after San Diego punted.
 Seattle took their first lead three plays later.
 Following an exchange of punts, the Chargers faced a 3rd and 22 at their own 20, which James narrowly converted on a pass from Fouts.
 That led to Joiner's first touchdown, and Sievers' 29-yard catch on the next possession came two plays before Chandler scored to make it 23–14.
 Thomas came on to extend the lead with a 53-yard field goal before halftime, but never got to attempt the kick due to a bad snap.

 Seattle opened the second half with a touchdown drive.
 Fouts and Chandler combined for 45 yards on the next play from scrimmage, setting up Sievers' short touchdown catch and a 29–21 lead.
 From there, Seattle scored four touchdowns without reply, with an interception and a fumble from Fouts setting up two of the scores.
 Overall, the Seahawks scored on their first five possessions of the second half to take a 49–29 lead less than three minutes into the final quarter.
 Fouts led his team to the Seattle 25 with seven minutes to play, but was sacked lost a fumble; Herrmann came in and led the threw the game's final touchdown.

 Fouts had 306 of his 440 passing yards in the first half.
 As a team, the Chargers had 494 passing yards, a franchise record that still stands as of 2022.
 The combined 10 touchdowns were the most in an NFL game since 1969.